google/gcp-fwrule-open-domain/README.md

 ## Deploying

-1. Update the env values and schedule frequency in the deploy.sh for your f/w rules settings, run deploy.sh
+1. Update the env values and schedule frequency in the deploy.sh for your f/w rules settings.

+    example:

+    PRIORITY='1000'
+    RULES='tcp:80,tcp:8080,udp:8000'
+    DOMAIN='naver.com'
+    TARGETTAGS='tags1'
+    NETWORK='default'
+    FREQUENCY='0 */1 * * *'

+1. Run deploy.sh to deploy to Cloud Run and create a new Cloud Scheduler Job.

     `sh deploy.sh`